mikeion/pentagon-game/README.md

 This game implements chip-firing on a pentagon graph where each vertex holds a Gaussian integer (a complex number a+bi with integer coefficients).
 You can fire vertices using four different moves (A, B, -A, -B) to explore the 162 equivalence classes of this system.

-Research by Alex McDonough.
-Implementation by Mike Ion.
+Research by Dr. Alex McDonough.
+Implementation by Dr. Michael Ion.

 **Paper:** [arXiv link - coming soon]